h4rvey-g/ob-Notes/USMLE/GI/Congenital neck masses.md

 - Ultrasound: Round mass with uniform low echogenicity and no internal septations
 >[!tip]
 >Branchial cleft cysts manifest as a painless, firm neck mass lateral to the midline.
+# Cystic hygroma
+- Definition: a congenital lymphatic cyst (macrocystic lymphangioma) in the posterior triangle of the neck caused by malformation and obstruction of the fetal lymphatic system
+- Epidemiology
+	- ∼ 1:6,000 live births [4]
+	- Strongly associated with fetal aneuploidy (e.g., Turner syndrome, trisomy 21) and congenital malformations (e.g., congenital heart defects)
+- Clinical features
+	- Present at birth as a soft, compressible, painless, <span style="background:rgba(240, 200, 0, 0.2)">posterior triangle</span> neck mass
+	- Can cause dysphagia or airway compromise
+	- Positive transillumination test